sdethloff/hello-world/README.md

 Just another repository
 Hi!

-My name is Sam Dethloff and this my first commit.
+My name is Sam Dethloff and this is my first commit.